Govt announces new visa to support 4000 Ukrainians fleeing war

 The Act Party last week launched a petition to allow Kiwi-Ukrainians to bring their immediate family to New Zealand as soon as possible.

+It also wanted disability or health status requirements removed, and a commitment to treating all countries affected by war equitably, noting there had been no such announcements for people in Yemen or Syria.

+"We need an equitable response to war that doesn't leave people from the global south response behind."

-The Greens meanwhile want the Government to go further and urgently offer to resettle refugees.
+The Greens also want the Government to go further and urgently offer to resettle refugees.

 Greens foreign affairs spokeswoman Golriz Ghahraman previously said the Government should offer places to 2000 refugees, given the annual quota of 1500 had not been filled for nearly three years, thanks to Covid.